ON THIS PAGE: You will learn about the different types of treatments doctors use for people with SCLC. Use the menu to see other pages.

 Treatment options by stage

 For limited stage cancer, treatment may include chemotherapy combined with radiation therapy to try to cure the cancer.
-For extensive stage, chemotherapy alone is likely a better option.
+For extensive stage, using only systemic medications is likely a better option.
 Learn more about recommendations for the treatment of SCLC on a separate ASCO website.

 Metastatic lung cancer